It's a New Day (will.i.am song)

 "It's a New Day" is a song produced and organized by American rapper and producer will.i.am.
 It was released as promotional single on November 7, 2008, from the political compilation album Change Is Now: Renewing America's Promise (2009).
 Will performed the song for the first time on The Oprah Winfrey Show.
 The song was written as a tribute to President Barack Obama's victory.
 It was used in an episode of the second season of Gossip Girl.
 A parody of the song was featured on the Boondocks episode "It's a Black President, Huey Freeman".
-It was titled "Dick Riding Obama", and featured will.i.am, rapper Thugnificent, Gangstalicious and a George Clooney lookalike debating whether Obama's victory was really a success.
+It was titled "Dick Riding Obama", and featured will.i.am, rapper Thugnificent, Gangstalicious and a George Clooney lookalike.
 A scene from the episode was released on YouTube before the episode aired as a form of viral marketing.

 Music video

 The song's music video was released in November 2008, and features cameos by various celebrities, including: